Written by: Tim Edison

 Light-bodied and fresh, this wine bursts with apple, pear, citrus, lemon, and lime aromas, with flavors of stone, honey, and guava on the mid-palate.
 A finish of peach and sea spray gives it a mineral, crisp finish.

 Albariño is very acidic, so it pairs great with fatty fish like salmon, mackerel, sardines, and pilchards.
-Shellfish seasoned with lemon and garlic work well, with scallops, clams, mussels, and lobster, our personal favorites.
+Shellfish seasoned with lemon and garlic work well, with scallops, clams, mussels, and lobster, my personal favorites.

 12. Kim Crawford Sauvignon Blanc - $16

-kim crawford sauvignon blanc
+Kim crawford sauvignon blanc bottle and glass

 Quiche, omelet, planked salmon, green leaf salad, and grilled white fish make excellent food pairings for Kim Crawford Sauvignon Blanc.